-8. Modernising local rail services
+8) Modernising local rail services

 Rail is often uncompetitive with travel by car for large parts of the sub-region.
-Currently many local rail links are unattractive due to the quality of local service rolling stock (in particular the use of Pacer trains), the length of journey times, the frequency and reliability of service, and the lack of available packing at stations.
-The need to transfer between services can also add to journey times, causing further delays and reduce the legibility of services.
+Currently many local rail links are unattractive due to the quality of local service rolling stock, the length of journey times, rail frequency and reliability.
+The need to transfer between services can also add to journey times, cause delays, and reduce the legibility of services.
 These issues are particularly prevalent for east-west rail services.
-Corridors where there are poor travel times and journey experiences include between the sub-regions major settlements and to neighbouring regional cities.
-For example, journeys between

-Chester and Manchester take around an hour via Warrington and 90 minutes via the mid Cheshire Line.
+Corridors where there are poor travel times and journey experience includes between the sub-regions major settlements and to neighbouring regional cities.
+For example, journeys between Chester and Manchester take around an hour via Warrington and 90 minutes via the mid Cheshire Line.
 The development of a HS2 hub further increases the importance of increasing access to Crewe from the rest of the sub-region.